 IF YOU NEED PAYMENT PLANS PLEASE SPECIFY ON CHECKOUT PAGE UNDER NOTES ABOUT YOUR ORDER

 Sin Fronteras CSA Shares

 Our CSA shares are an arrangement of Heirloom and Organic seeds that then we cultivate into beautiful and delicious vegetables, herbs and fruits.
-We are happy to offer things like Cilantro Epazote, Calabacita, Tomatillos, Jitomate, various Watermelons and varieties of Chiles from Padron to Jalapeño and Shishito to Chile de Arbol.
-Our CSA is 18 weeks long and starts around early to mid June and ending in mid October, Our CSA members receive a box per week during this time with pre-washed and certified organic produce all harvested within 24 hours of delivery.
+We are happy to offer things like Cilantro, Epazote, Pipicha, Calabacita, Tomatillos and Jitomate, various Watermelons and varieties of chiles from sweet bells to Jalapeño and Shishito.
+Our CSA is 16 weeks long and starts around early to mid June and ending in late September, Our CSA members receive a box per week during this time with pre-washed and organically grown produce all harvested within 24 hours of delivery.